 Moscow has been cautious in announcing the finalization of the arms deal and delivery schedule.
 The head of the Russian state corporation Rostec, which produces the S-400 systems, stated that the technology transfer was not negotiated with Turkey.
 Russian media also reported that Russia would not offer Turkey access to the command and control, software, and maintenance of the S-400 system, so as to avoid NATO access to sensitive Russian technology; the technology would be "black boxed."

-Turkish officials initially responded that Russia's denial of technology would be a deal breaker.
-Since then, Ankara has changed its rhetoric and taken steps to accommodate the limitations of the deal.
+12 the limitations of the deal.
 On November 8, Turkey signed a letter of intent with France and Italy to cooperate on military electronic and air defense systems.
 Turkish Defense Minister Nurettin Canikli announced that the countries would work jointly to develop, produce, and use the SAMP/T system.
-Canikli's statement demonstrates that Ankara hopes to buy the Russian S-400 as an off-the-shelf purchase for immediate needs, in addition to longer term cooperation to eventually acquire European technology.
-However, neither the European partners nor Russia have confirmed that these are done deals.
+14 Canikli's statement demonstrates that Ankara hopes to buy the Russian S-400 as an off-the-shelf purchase for immediate needs, in addition to longer term cooperation to eventually acquire European technology.
+15 However, neither the European partners nor Russia have confirmed that these are done deals.